rrwick/Bacsort/README.md

 ## How to use

-All Dejumbler commands need to be run in the same directory.
+All Bacsort commands need to be run in the same directory.
 They will create directories and files where it is run, so I would recommended running it from a new directory:

 ```
-mkdir dejumbler_results
+mkdir bacsort_results
-cd dejumbler_results
+cd bacsort_results
 ```

-Dejumbler will download _all_ NCBI assemblies for your genera of interest, so make sure you have enough free disk space!
+Bacsort will download _all_ NCBI assemblies for your genera of interest, so make sure you have enough free disk space!
 Each assembly is about 2-3 MB (gzipped), so you'll need many GB for common genera with many assemblies.

 ### Step 1: download assemblies